Retire Before Dad

 The Sure Dividend Newsletter is a 50+ page PDF sent to your email every month.
 The newsletter arrives in the morning on the first Sunday.

-When I receive mine, I usually read the opening article, check out the Top 10 List, then flag the email and come back to it when I’m researching stocks at my computer.
+When I receive mine, I usually read the opening article, check out the Top 10 List, then flag the email and return to it when I’m researching stocks at my computer.

-In this section, I’ll quickly go over pricing, then walk through the monthly newsletter.
+In this section, I’ll quickly go over pricing and then walk through the monthly newsletter sections.
+More detailed pricing is below.

-Remember, you can try the newsletter for a 7-day trial to get the latest version and cancel if you don’t like it.
+You can try the Sure Dividend Pro Plan for a 7-day trial to get the latest versions and cancel if you don’t like it.
 You won’t be charged until after the 7-day trial is complete.
-Cancel any time.
+Cancel your subscription at any time.

 Start your 7-Day Free Trial